jenkins-x/jx-docs/content/developing/git.md

 Then whenever Jenkins X needs to create a git repository for an Environment or for a new Project the gitea server will appear in the pick list.

+#### Known gitea limitations

+At the time of writing the [gitea plugin for Jenkins](https://issues.jenkins-ci.org/browse/JENKINS-50459) does not correctly update Pull Request and git commit build statuses which breaks the GitOps promption pipelines.
+Promotion can work through manual approval; but the pipeline reports a failure.

+Another issue is new projects created by `jx` inside `gitea` do not get the [merge buttons enabled on Pull Requests](https://github.com/go-gitea/go-sdk/issues/100).
+The work around is after a project is created on github you go to the `Settings` page for the repository inside the `gitea` web console and enable the merge buttons there.